-- o The IRA is terribly complicated.
-Different rules apply to different taxpayers depending on the amount of the taxpayer's adjusted gross income and earned income, the amount of the spouse's adjusted gross income and earned income, whether the taxpayer's employer has a retirement of the spouse's employer has a retirement of the spouse's employer has a retirement plan.
-The system of outputble and non-deductible IRAs makes for cumbersome and costly record keeping, including extra forms to file annually.
-Those factors make the current system inefficient and very expensive to those who are currently eligible. - o The income limitation and pension plan participation disqualification work in tandem to deprive many who want to contribute to an IRA the opportunity to do so.
+- The IRA is terribly complicated.
+Different rules apply to different taxpayers depending on the amount of the taxpayer's adjusted gross income and earned income, the amount of the spouse's adjusted gross income and earned income, whether the taxpayer's employer has a retirement plan, and whether the spouse's employer has a retirement plan.
+The system of occitetible and non-deductible IRAs makes for cumbersome and costly recordkeeping, including extra forms to file annually.
+Those factors make the current system inefficient and very expensive to those who are currently eligible. - The income limitation and pension plan participation disqualification work in tandem to deprive many who want to contribute to an IRA the opportunity to do so.
 For example, when both spouses work, if the couple earns \$55,000 a year (combined) they may not make a deductible IRA contribution.
 Frequently, one spouse is an active participant in an employer plan while the other is not.
 The problem is that many employer plans are not adequate vehicles for saving for retirement.
-If the employer contribute any money to a profit-sharing plan, the employee and the spouse are prohibited from making a deductible contribution to an IRA. - o The earned income limitation discriminates against non-working spouses. - o Neither the \$2,000 contribution limit nor the income phase-out for active participants in employer plans is indexed for inflation.
-Consequently, each year fewer taxpayers are eligible to participate in n deductible IRA and the real value of the deduction decreases.
+If the employer contributes only one dollar a year on behalf of the employee, or decides not to contribute any money to a profit-sharing plan, the employee and the spouse are prohibited from making a deductible contribution to an IRA. - o The earned income limitation discriminates against non-working spouses. - o Neither the \$2,000 contribution limit nor the income phase-out for active participants in employer plans is indexed for inflation.
+Consequently, each year fewer taxpayers are eligible to participate in a deductible IRA and the real value of the deduction decreases.

-• Other problems include a disincentive to save in an IRA because of harsh penalties assessed on early withdrawals, even when hardship requires access to the funds; loss of interest in the program by barks and other potential trustees because of limited eligibility; and a lack of resources to contribute to an IRA by those at whom the current system is aimed.
+Other problems include a disincentive to save in an IRA because of harsh penalties assessed on early withdrawals, even when hardship requires access to the funds; loss of interest in the program by banks and other potential trustees because of limited eligibility; and a lack of resources to contribute to an IRA by those at whom the current system is aimed.